Sehaj38/image-to-text-to-audio-project/README.md

 EXPLAINATION :
 1. Image to Text -
    Use the Pillow library to open an image.

    Use pytesseract (Python wrapper for Tesseract OCR) to extract text from that image.
-2. Text to Speech
+3. Text to Speech
    Use gTTS (Google Text-to-Speech) to convert the extracted text into speech.

-   Save the speech as an MP3 file and play it using os.system().
+   Save the speech as an MP3 file.